-Regardless of what the Internet may tell you, unemployment is not the new vacation.
-There is nothing wrong with using your in-between jobs time to have some fun, but your primary focus is best placed on being productive and moving in the direction of your next opportunity.
+Unemployment is not a vacation.
+There is nothing wrong with using your time in-between jobs to relax, but your primary focus is best placed on being productive and moving in the direction of your next opportunity.

-Do you know that feeling when you wake up on Tuesday at 10 AM and have nowhere to be for the rest of the week?
-The easy thing to do is to grab a bowl of cereal, and curl up on the couch to indulge in a Netflix-powered binge.
-As a standard routine of what to do when unemployed, this will sabotage your efforts, deflate your motivation and generally leave you feeling worse off.
+Do you know that feeling when you wake up on Tuesday at 11 a.m. and have nowhere to be for the rest of the week?
+The easy thing to do is to grab a bowl of cereal and curl up on the couch to indulge in a Netflix-powered binge.
+If this becomes your standard routine of what to do when unemployed, it will sabotage your efforts, deflate your motivation, and generally leave you feeling worse off.

 Instead, add a little structure to your week.
 It can work wonders for your motivation and results.
-You don't have to schedule yourself full for 9 hours every day, but making a commitment to use 3-6 hours each day on your job search is a good start.
+You don't have to schedule yourself fully for 9 hours every day, but making a commitment to use three to six hours each day on your job search is a good start.
 Decide when you will do it, block the time, and stick to the plan.

-If you're wondering what to do when unemployed beyond looking for a job - try learning something new!
+If you're wondering what to do when unemployed beyond looking for a job, try learning something new!
 Whether through a seminar, an online class, or a community college, use the time to learn a new skill.
 Always wanted to learn how to code?
 How about SEO, speechwriting, or the mechanics of launching a startup?
-This is your big opportunity to learn, network and grow.
+This is your big opportunity to learn and grow.

 A blog can become your personal branding and marketing tool, position you as an expert, and give you an outlet to share your ideas.
 You get to refine your written communication skills and research technical topics.
-It can also become a powerful platform for networking, making new friends and could even lead to a job opportunity.
+It can also become a powerful platform for networking and making new friends, and it could even lead to a job opportunity.

 If the idea of a personal or professional blog sounds intriguing as what to do when unemployed, check out more tips on how to boost your online presence with a personal website.

 Wondering what to do when unemployed after you're done looking for jobs?
 Get active!
-Whether you walk, run, spin, lift weights, or do yoga – do something active and physical every day.
-Exercise will help you look your best in the interviews, boost your spirits, and improve your energy levels.
+Whether you walk, run, spin, lift weights, or do yoga, do something active and physical every day.
+Exercise will help boost your spirits and improve your energy levels.

-Following hot topics and favorite companies will give you fuel for starting conversations, and help you spot new opportunities.
-Loss of hands-on industry and technical knowledge is a concern of many hiring managers when they see a resume gap.
-Your ability to converse about current issues will go a long way towards positioning you as a candidate with sharp skills.
+Following hot topics and favorite companies will give you fuel for starting conversations and help you spot new opportunities.
+Loss of hands-on industry knowledge is a concern of many hiring managers when they see a resume gap.
+Your ability to converse about current issues will go a long way toward positioning you as a candidate with sharp skills.

 Unemployment can be difficult if your social circle overlapped with your old work group.
-You might be wondering what to do when unemployed for social connections, and find yourself feeling lonely and disconnected – particularly if your friends are busy with work projects.
-Make an effort to remain connected with the people who matter most.
-In addition to formal networking, making human connections at the gym, in your hiking club, or at a coffee shop is a great way to expand your friend circle.
+You might be wondering what to do for social connections when unemployed, and thus find yourself feeling lonely and disconnected.
+Make an effort to remain connected with the people who matter most, whether that's by scheduling dinner with friends or joining a club or two.

 Now that you have been jarred out of your normal loop, focus on what matters most.
-Where does your your time and money go?
+Where do your time and money go?
 Is your answer aligned with your values and purpose?
 How can you have more of what matters in your day?
 This reflection goes beyond the typical “drop your cable subscription” advice, and may lead you to reshape your job search into one that will better fit your needs and goals.